solita/solita.github.com/_posts/2019-01-10-disobey-puzzle-with-powershell.md

 ## Testing the test.php

-We got and index of the folder with secret.txt and test.php.
+We got a file listing of the folder.
+There was secret.txt and test.php files.
 Of course secret.txt sounds interesting so we look that first.

 ```
 Hi John!